mo-musaad/Adel-Shakal-Hangman-Web-Game/README.md

 ## You Can Try the game from this link :
 [AFSHAT Hangman Game](https://mo-musaad.github.io/Hangman-AFSHAT-Movies-game/)
  * Note:
- Don't Forget to open the Sound on 👀😉
+ >Don't Forget to open the Sound on & "Try to lose" 👀😉